Spectral Bounds for the Connectivity of Regular Graphs with Given Order: Abstract

 \section{Abstract}

-The second-largest eigenvalue and second-smallest Laplacian eigenvalue of a graph are measures of the graph's connectivity.
-These parameters can be used to analyze the robustness, resilience, and synchronizability of networks, and are related to other connectivity attributes such as the vertex- and edge-connectivity, isoperimetric number, and characteristic path length.
-In this paper, we give upper bounds for the second-largest eigenvalues of regular graphs and multigraphs which guarantee a desired vertex- or edge-connectivity.
+The second-largest eigenvalue and second-smallest Laplacian eigenvalue of a graph are measures of its connectivity.
+These eigenvalues can be used to analyze the robustness, resilience, and synchronizability of networks, and are related to connectivity attributes such as the vertex- and edge-connectivity, isoperimetric number, and characteristic path length.
+In this paper, we present two upper bounds for the second-largest eigenvalues of regular graphs and multigraphs of a given order which guarantee a desired vertex- or edge-connectivity.
 The given bounds are in terms of the order and degree of the graphs, and hold with equality for infinite families of graphs.
+These results answer a question of Mohar.

 \noi{\bf Keywords.} Second-largest eigenvalue; vertex-connectivity; edge-connectivity; regular multigraph; algebraic connectivity.\\

 \noi{\bf AMS subject classifications.} 05C50, 05C40.